Birmingham City Council

 Birmingham City Council is the local authority for the city of Birmingham in the West Midlands, England.
 Birmingham has had an elected local authority since 1838, which has been reformed several times.
 Since 1974 the council has been a metropolitan borough council, a type of unitary authority.
 It provides the majority of local government services in the city.
 It is the most populous local government district in England, serving over 1.1 million people.
 The council has been a member of the West Midlands Combined Authority since 2016.

-The council has been under Labour majority control since 2012.
 It is based at the Council House on Victoria Square, Birmingham.

+The council has been under no overall control since the May 2026 election, with Reform UK being the largest party.
+After that election, a minority coalition of the Liberal Democrats, Green Party and some of the independent councillors formed to run the council, with Liberal Democrat councillor Roger Harmer serving as leader of the council.

 On 6 September 2023, the council declared effective bankruptcy, and central government commissioners were subsequently appointed to run the council under emergency measures.

 History

 Until the 18th century, Birmingham was governed by manorial courts and its parish vestry.
 A body of improvement commissioners called the Birmingham Street Commissioners was established in 1769 to provide services in the rapidly growing town.
 Birmingham was incorporated as a municipal borough in 1838, after which it was governed by a body formally called 'the mayor, aldermen and burgesses of the borough of Birmingham', generally known as the corporation or town council.
 William Scholefield became the first mayor and William Redfern was the first town clerk.
 The corporation absorbed the functions of the street commissioners in 1852.